Peter Kalmus (physicist): Academia and education

-He has twice presented at the Royal Society soirees: in 1984 on "The discovery of the W and Z particles" and in 1994 on "The structure of the proton".

-Kalmus was also an Associate Editor of Science Spectrum magazine.

 Professional and science organisations

 Kalmus has served on and contributed to a considerable number of professional and science organisations throughout his career.
 These have included CERN, the Science and Engineering Research Council, the Particle Physics and Astronomy Research Council, the British Association for the Advancement of Science, the Royal Institution, the American Physical Society, the European Physical Society, and the International Union of Pure and Applied Physics.
 Positions held have included: